Celestyal Cruises: Louis Cruises

 In April 2008 Louis Cruise Lines agreed to purchase MV Norwegian Dream and MV Norwegian Majesty from Star Cruises.
 The agreement at the time was to charter the ships back to Star Cruises/Norwegian Cruise Line until November 2008 and December 2009, respectively.
 However, in September 2008 Louis cancelled the purchase of the Norwegian Dream due to "technical issues relating to the vessel".
 In May 2008 Louis Cruise Lines purchased Thomson Destiny and Thomson Spirit that had previously been operated under charter.
 At the same time Princesa Marissa and Serenade were sold for scrap.

 In 2009 the company changed its name to Louis Cruises.
-In 2010 Louis Cruises became a five ship fleet due to having laying up the SS The Emerald & due to the SOLAS 2010 and the selling of the in order to renew the fleet.
+In 2010 Louis Cruises became a five-ship fleet after the lay up of the SS The Emerald and due to the SOLAS 2010 and the selling of the in order to renew the fleet.

-In 2012 the company signed a new charter agreement with Thomson Cruises and the MS Louis Majesty will switch over and be on charter until 2017.
-By 1994 the company had acquired three more ships, all of which were used in the short cruise market from Cyprus.
-In return, the Thomson Destiny will return to the Louis fleet and will be renamed Louis Olympia.
-She will then be deployed on 3/4-day sailings out of Piraeus and Kusadasi to the Greek Islands and Turkey.
+In 2012 a new charter agreement with Thomson Cruises provided that would switch over and be on charter until 2017.
+In return, the Thomson Destiny would return to the Louis fleet as Louis Olympia.
+She would then be deployed on 3/4-day sailings out of Piraeus and Kusadasi to the Greek Islands and Turkey.

-The was sold for scrap in May 2012, and the SS The Emerald was sold for scrap in August 2012, along with The Calypso late 2012, all three ships were laid up for two years due to SOLAS 2010.

-The Coral was scrapped in late 2013, and theLouis Crista was charted to Cuba Cruises, but still operating under the Louis brand.
+The MS Sapphire was sold for scrap in May 2012, as were SS The Emerald in August 2012, and The Calypso later in the year.
+All three ships were laid up for two years due to SOLAS 2010.
+The Coral was scrapped in late 2013, and the Louis Cristal was charted to Cuba Cruises, but still operating under the Louis brand.
 In early 2014, Louis Cruises announced a new livery.
-All Louis ships will receive a Louis Cruises logo on their white hall, along with a red and blue stripe next to it.
-The "Louis Olympia" was the first ship to receive the new livery in early February 2014.
+All Louis ships would receive a Louis Cruises logo on their white hull, along with a red and blue stripe next to it.
+The Louis Olympia was the first ship to receive the new livery in early February 2014.

 2015

 Celestyal renovated some of its fleet in 2015.
 43 new balconies were added to Celestyal Crystal, and 227 outside cabins, 21 junior suites, and nine suites were refurbished on Celestyal Olympia.
-The former is used for cruises in Cuba and Greece, and the latter travels in Greece.
+The former was used for cruises in both Cuba and Greece, but the latter in Greece only.

 2016

-In July Celestyal imposed a short-term pause in calls at Turkish ports in the wake of the failed coup there.
+In July, Celestyal imposed a short-term pause in calls at Turkish ports in the wake of the failed coup there.

-In October, it was announced that Celestyal Cruises CEO, Kyriakos Anastassiadis, would become Chairman of Cruise Lines International Association Europe with effect from January 2017.
+In October, it was announced that Celestyal Cruises' CEO, Kyriakos Anastassiadis, would become Chairman of Cruise Lines International Association Europe with effect from January 2017.